 Nearly every industry of business can benefit from a good copywriting strategy.
 In mental health, anyone with a private practice will benefit tremendously.
 Some specific mental health professionals that will benefit by SEO copywriting include:

 - Outpatient Treatment Centers

 If you own a private practice or are trying to build up a personal brand to eventually open a practice, copywriting is your best friend.

 Writing content on your website, whether it’s on the service pages or on blogs, creates opportunities for your target patients to find your practice.
 Here are some reasons you should write content regularly:

-- Content showcases you as an expert
+- Great content positions you as an expert

 - Content can be repurposed and posted on many different mediums: social media, email marketing, and beyond

 - Content shows Google your expertise – Google will learn that your website is about a certain topic and start ranking your website higher in its search results

 Many medical professions, including dentists, psychologists, and other specialty practitioners, ask us “how does copywriting work to grow my business?”
 Let’s dive into how it works:

 Google’s goal is to rank the most relevant results for searchers.
 Your patients are searching for great content that you have expertise in.
 For example, a psychologist’s patients may be searching for “binge eating disorder treatment” if they or their family member struggles from this disorder.
 Wouldn’t it be great to have your practice show up for the exact words, also known as keywords, for your patients needing your expertise?